I believe this to be an experimental Holley carburetor from the early development of the Model A in 1927.

 It is a fact that a number of rare Model T and A items got sold at that auction including such things as an experimental X-8 engine.

-It makes some sense that this may be a prototype or development carburetor because in 1927 Harold Hicks was working closely with Zenith-Detroit on an improved carburetor to get the 40 horsepower out of the Model A on the dyno.
+It makes some sense that this may be a Holley prototype or development carburetor because in 1927 Harold Hicks of Ford Aviation was tasked to get the 40 horsepower out of the Model A engine on the dynamometer as Henry demanded, and he was working closely with Zenith-Detroit on an improved carburetor.

 This carb is somewhat similar to some Model T carburetors, but has the distinctive Model A choke control and gas adjusting valve.
 It is marked as a Model 440, but I do not believe it was commercially produced.